jelaiw/blog/about.markdown

 At the time CS students were required to choose a concentration, mine was Computer Networking, which I loved.
 How could I tell?
 Well, for one thing, I enjoyed (and still do) reading IETF RFCs -- yes, really enjoy.
 We'd implement the network protocols of the time (like FTP) as part of labs, but some of us also implemented things like IRC clients (a kind of rite of passage) for fun.

 Also, I got a part time job in the Computer Science department as a sysadmin, where I got to build and operate Windows NT servers, make CAT5 cables, and discover exactly what's under the floor tiles (server room had a raised floor).
 I had no doubt that I would be an operator after graduating.
+Whups!

 #### First half
 Accordingly, I spent the first decade of my career as a software developer.
 This was around the time of Y2K, the dot com boom, and when Java was James Gosling and Sun, not Oracle.
 Consequently, as an engineer who wrote mostly Java, I led a weekly OO design patterns study group, learned how to refactor (thanks to Martin Fowler), tried to program pragmatically (with much owed to Josh Bloch, Andy Hunt and Dave Thomas), and generally had a good time.